skoppe/spasm/README.md

 # Spasm

-Spasm is a libary to develop single page applications in D that compile to webassembly.
+Spasm is a library to develop single page applications in D that compile to webassembly.

 It uses D's compile time feature to generate optimized rendering code specific for your application.